-- (a) Timing of Notification. - (i) Urgent Care Claim.
-In the case of an Urgent Care Claim, the Claims Fiduciary (or, if the applicable Welfare Program requires two levels of appeal, the Claims Administrator with respect to the first level appeal) will notify the Claimant in accordance with Section 6.6(b) of the Plan's Benefit Determination on Review as soon as possible, taking into account the medical exigencies, but not later than seventy-two (72) hours after receipt of the Claimant's appeal of an Adverse Benefit Determination by the Plan; provided that the Claims Fiduciary (or Claims Administrator) defers to the attending health care provider with respect to the decision as to whether a claim constitutes "urgent care".
+(a) Timing of Notification.

-- (ii) Pre-service Claims.
+- (i) Urgent Care Claim.
+In the case of an Urgent Care Claim, the Claims Fiduciary (or, if the applicable Welfare Program requires two levels of appeal, the Claims Administrator with respect to the first level appeal) will notify the Claimant in accordance with Section 6.6(b) of the Plan's Benefit Determination on Review as soon as possible, taking into account the medical exigencies, but not later than seventy-two (72) hours after receipt of the Claimant's appeal of an Adverse Benefit Determination by the Plan; provided that the Claims Fiduciary (or Claims Administrator) defers to the attending health care provider with respect to the decision as to whether a claim constitutes "urgent care". - (ii) Pre-service Claims.
 In the case of a Pre-Service Claim, the Claims Fiduciary (or, if the applicable Welfare Program requires two levels of appeal, the Claims Administrator with respect to the first level appeal) will notify the Claimant, in accordance with Section 6.6(b), of the Plan's Benefit Determination on Review within a reasonable period of time appropriate to the medical circumstances.
 Such notification will be provided not later than thirty (30) days after receipt by the Plan of the Claimant's appeal of an Adverse Benefit Determination, unless the applicable Welfare Program requires two appeals of an Adverse Benefit Determination, in which case such notification will be provided not later than fifteen (15) days after receipt by the Plan of the Claimant's appeal of an Adverse Benefit Determination. - (iii) Post-Service Claims.
-In the case of a Post-Service Claim, the Claims Fiduciary (or, if the applicable Welfare Program requires two levels of appeal, the Claims Administrator with respect to the first level appeal) will notify the Claimant in accordance with Section 6.6(b), of the Plan's Benefit Determination on Review within a reasonable period of time, but not later than sixty (60) days after receipt by the Plan of the Claimant's appeal of an Adverse Benefit Determination, unless the applicable Welfare Program requires two appeals of an Adverse Benefit Determination, in which case such notification will be provided not later than thirty (30) days after receipt by the Plan of the Claimant's appeal of an Adverse Benefit Determination. - (iv) In the case of an Adverse Benefit Determination on Review, the Claims Fiduciary (or, if the applicable Welfare Program requires two levels of appeal, the Claims Administrator with respect to the first level appeal) will provide access to, and copies of, documents, records, and other information described in Sections 6.6(b)(iii), (iv) and (vi) as appropriate. - (b) Manner and Content of Notification of Benefit Determination on Review.
+In the case of a Post-Service Claim, the Claims Fiduciary (or, if the applicable Welfare Program requires two levels of appeal, the Claims Administrator with respect to the first level appeal) will notify the Claimant in accordance with Section 6.6(b), of the Plan's Benefit Determination on Review within a reasonable period of time, but not later than sixty (60) days after receipt by the Plan of the Claimant's appeal of an Adverse Benefit Determination, unless the applicable Welfare Program requires two appeals of an Adverse Benefit Determination, in which case such notification will be provided not later than thirty (30) days after receipt by the Plan of the Claimant's appeal of an Adverse Benefit Determination. - (iv) Disability Claims.
+In the case of a Disability Claim, the Claims Fiduciary (or, if the applicable Welfare Program requires two levels of appeal, the Claims Administrator with respect to the first level appeal) will notify the Claimant, in accordance with Section 6.6(b), of the Plan's Benefit Determination on Review within a reasonable period of time, but not later than forty-five (45) days after receipt by the Plan of the Claimant's appeal of an Adverse Benefit Determination, unless the Claims Fiduciary determines that special circumstances require an extension of time for processing the claim.
+If the Claims Fiduciary determines that an extension of time for processing is required, written notice of the extension will be furnished to the Claimant prior to the termination of the initial forty-five (45) day period.
+In no event will such extension exceed a period of forty-five (45) days from the end of the initial period.
+The extension notice will indicate the special circumstances requiring an extension of time and the date by which the Plan expects to render the Benefit Determination on Review.